 In Transformers Armada, the ultimate weapon, the Hydra Cannon, is made of three smaller uber-weapons, the Star Saber, Skyboom Shield, and Requiem Blaster.
 Each of these is itself made of three Mini-Cons.

-As well as three great powers: the Marines, the Seven Warlords of the Sea, and the Four Emperors
+As well as three great powers: the Marines/World Government, the Seven Warlords of the Sea, and the Four Emperors.

-Also there was three active S-Class mages in the guild: Laxus, Erza, Mystogan.
+Also, there were three active S-Class mages in the guild: Laxus, Erza, Mystogan.
 Then: Erza, Mirajane and Mystogan.
 Later: Erza, Mirajane, Gildartz.
-After the Time Skip: Erza, Mirajane and Laxus
+After the Time Skip: Erza, Mirajane, and Laxus.

 In Yu-Gi-Oh!, there are three Legendary Dragons and three corresponding Legendary Heroes.
 We also have the Blue-Eyes Ultimate Dragon and Cyber End Dragon, formed by fusing three of the same monsters into one.
 Egyptian God Monsters, of which there happen to be three, demand a sacrifice of three monsters to be summoned.
 There are also three levels of the Orichalcos: Seal of Orichalcos, Orichalcos Deuteros, and Orichalcos Tritos.
 There are three powerful magicians (Dark Magician, Dark Magician Girl, Magician of Black Chaos) that form a trio.